What is Duke of Edinburgh?

 Students will be invited to take part in DofE when they enter Year 9.
-Students wishing to take part will be asked to write a letter to Miss Wood, explaining their interest in the Award, and outlining their plans to meet the Award criteria.
-We are keen for all students to have the opportunity to take part in DofE if they wish to do so, and encourage any interested students to see Miss Wood.
+Students wishing to take part will be asked to write a letter to Mr Elliott, explaining their interest in the Award, and outlining their plans to meet the Award criteria.

 Is there a cost for Duke of Edinburgh?

-There is a cost to take part in DofE, which varies year to year.
-Families will be made aware of the financial commitment to the Award when their son/daughter signs up, and there is some limited support available for families on a low income.
+There is a cost to take part in DofE, which is communicated annually.
+Families will be made aware of the financial commitment to the Award when their son/daughter signs up, and there is some support available for families on a low income.
 Please note, the criteria for financial support are provided by the DofE and may differ from usual school provisions.

 Funds charged to take part pay for: